-Do you know what nutrient has an effect on your sleep, energy, how old you get and your mood?....
-It is Magnesium.
-Unfortunately, half of the Dutch population has a magnesium deficiency.
-Magnesium plays an important role in your functioning and your health Read here the 10 facts you need to know about magnesium.....
+Do you know which nutrient affects your sleep, energy, how old you get and your mood?....
+That's Magnesium.
+Unfortunately, half of the Dutch population is deficient in magnesium.
+Magnesium plays an important role in your functioning and your health Read the 10 facts you need to know about magnesium here.....

 1) Magnesium regulates your energy metabolism